How did Russia-Ukraine war trigger a food crisis?

 Ukraine has accused Russia of shelling agricultural infrastructure, burning fields, stealing grain and trying to sell it to Syria after Lebanon and Egypt refused to buy it.
 Satellite images taken in late May by Maxar Technologies show Russian-flagged ships in a port in Crimea being loaded with grain and then days later docked in Syria with their hatches open.

-Ukrainian President Volodymyr Zelensky says Russia has provoked a global food crisis.
-The West agrees, with officials like European Council President Charles Michel and US Secretary of State Antony Blinken saying Russia is weaponizing food.
+Ukrainian President Volodymyr Zelenskyy says Russia has provoked a global food crisis.
+The West agrees, with officials like European Council President Charles Michel and US Secretary of State Antony Blinken saying Russia is weaponising food.

 Russia says exports can resume once Ukraine removes mines in the Black Sea and arriving ships can be checked for weapons.